JLeuze/Meteor-Slides/readme.txt

 = Video Overview =

-This screencast shows some of the new features in 1.3, such as adding multiple slideshows, and using metadata.
+This screencast shows some of the plugin's features, such as different transition and navigation options, multiple slideshows, plugin settings, and metadata.
 [Watch more Meteor Slides videos.](http://vimeo.com/album/930565 "Meteor Slides Videos")

 [vimeo http://vimeo.com/16270730]